isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * Explore how to use the cropping magic of Dynamic Media.
   * To help you get more value from Dynamic Media Classic, take advantage of Adobe's free audit.
   * Learn about the new user interface for Dynamic Media Classic.
-  * Meet Georgia Myers, Manager of Customer Success for Adobe Experience Cloud.
+  * Meet `Georgia Myers`, Manager of Customer Success for Adobe Experience Cloud.

 * **[January 2020, Issue 1](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_01_2020_Jan.html)**